Construction of 2-D Z-Complementary Array Code Sets with Flexible Lengths for Different System Requirements: Introduction

+In this paper, as the main contribution, we propose 2-D Z-complementary array code sets (ZCACS) of array size $\left( 2^m p \right) \times \left( 2p_1^{m_1} p_2^{m_2} \dots p_k^{m_k} \right)$, where $m_\alpha \geq 2, \forall \alpha$, $p$, $p_\alpha$'s are prime numbers and $m \geq 1$.
+To do this, we first propose a construction of inter-group complementary (IGC) code set, which provides the necessary EBFs for the main construction.
+Then we analyze the PMEPR bounds and show that they are tighter than the existing construction for similar array sizes.
+We also investigate the set size upper bound and prove a new upper bound for the set size of 2-D ZCACS.
+It can be seen that the proposed code set is optimal with respect to the bound for $p=2$.
+Considering the other aspect of application, i.e., mMIMO system, we derive suitable precoding matrices from the 2-D ZCACs to achieve omnidirectional transmission.
+Simulations are done to show the performance benefit of the precoders and parameter flexibility in URA and STBC.

-The rest of the paper is organized as follows.
-In Section II, some definitions and lemmas related to our proposed construction are discussed.
-The construction of the IGC code set is described in section III.
-The section IV contains the contrucion of 2-D ZCACS.
-Finally, conclusions are drawn in section V.
+The rest of the paper is organized as follows: in Section \ref{sec2}, the preliminary definitions and necessary lemmas are discussed.
+In Section \ref{sec3}, the main construction of 2-D ZCACS is proposed.
+In Section \ref{sec4}, the bound for PMEPR is analyzed.
+In Section \ref{sec5}, the set size bound of 2-D ZCACS is investigated.
+In Section \ref{sec6}, the application benefit of 2-D code sets in mMIMO is discussed in detail.
+In Section \ref{sec7}, we compare the proposed construction with previous works with respect to the parameter values.
+Finally, in Section \ref{sec8}, conclusions are drawn.